-"Mobile to overtake fixed Internet access by 2014" was the huge headline summarizing the bold prediction from 2008 by Mary Meeker, an analyst at Kleiner Perkins Caufield Byers who reviews technology trends annually in May.
-Eric Schmidt of Google exhorted businesses to take a 'Mobile First' approach to designing web experiences.
+"Mobile to overtake fixed Internet access by 2014" was the huge headline summarizing this bold 2008 mobile marketing prediction by Mary Meeker, an analyst at Kleiner Perkins Caufield Byers reviewing technology trends.
+That same year, Eric Schmidt of Google exhorted businesses to take a 'Mobile First' approach to designing web experiences, informed by customer-focused smartphone analytics.
+Our mobile marketing statistics compilation contains all the marketing research you need to make the right decision in 2021.

 The mobile statistics that the team at Smart Insights curate in the regular updates to this article are grouped under these headings for key questions marketers need to answer about mobile to help them compete: